TarlanZiyadov/tarlanziyadov.github.io/_posts/2022-09-11-power-of-slack-apps-in-automation.markdown

 We’ve reached the final part of this article.
 Now that you understand how **Slack Apps** work, let’s explore how to use them in the context of **test automation**.

-With Slack apps, you can send interactive notifications **directly from your automated test runs** to a Slack channel—and let your team members interact with them in real time.
+With Slack apps, you can send interactive notifications **directly from your automated test runs** to a Slack channel and let your team members interact with them in real time.

 ### Common Use Cases: